PatrickLaabs/frigg/README.md

 ## Goals

-- Enable a user to easily provision the ArgoHub instance on k3d
+- Enable a user to easily provision the ArgoHub instance on kind
 - Bootstrap the GitOps repository, with the given credentials
 - CLI Tool
 - Built-in Server to bootstrap everything